readthedocs/blog/addons-beta.rst

 as our documentation tool extensions do not execute for these projects.
 If you are using this configuration option, your project is already using the new Addons library.

-..
-TODO is there a way users can opt out of this beta without contacting us?
+Projects participating will get new documentation features as they become available.

-If you would like to opt out of the beta, `contact us <mailto:support@readthedocs.org>`_.
+If you have any feedback or would like to opt out of the beta, `contact us <mailto:support@readthedocs.org>`_.

 What has changed
 ----------------